google/neural-tangents/README.md

 ## Training dynamics of wide but finite networks

-The kernel of an infinite network `kernel_fn(x1, x2).ntk` combined with  `nt.predict.gradient_descent_mse` together allow to analytically track the outputs of an infinitely wide neural network trained on MSE loss througout training.
+The kernel of an infinite network `kernel_fn(x1, x2).ntk` combined with  `nt.predict.gradient_descent_mse` together allow to analytically track the outputs of an infinitely wide neural network trained on MSE loss throughout training.
 Here we discuss the implications for _wide but finite_ neural networks and present tools to study their evolution in _weight space_ (trainable parameters of the network) and _function space_ (outputs of the network).

 ### Weight space